teppyboy/RobuxIsFree/README.md

 - Support linux(tested in Mono Runtime)

 Bugs:
-- Only a stupid default windows form.
+- Only on the Normal ver
-- Not tested to build for android

 Releases:
 https://github.com/teppyboy/RobuxIsFree/releases